 A PhD, also known as a doctorate, is a requirement for a career as an academic or researcher.
 In addition, it has become a qualification valued by many employers who recognise the skills and commitment a PhD requires.
 Employers also recognise that a PhD indicates excellent research capabilities, discipline and communication skills.

 You may be eligible for a fully-funded PhD scholarship to support your studies with us.
-The PhD in German and Comparative Literature at Kent can be funded through the Graduate Teaching Assistantship (GTA) scheme, or through the Consortium for the Humanities and the Arts South-East England (CHASE) collaborative doctoral partnerships.
-Please indicate in your application if you want to be considered for any of these programmes, and explain your eligibility for the chosen scheme.
-For the full list of scholarships available within the School, please see our postgraduate scholarship page.
+The PhD in German and Comparative Literature at Kent can be funded through the Consortium for the Humanities and the Arts South-East England (CHASE) collaborative doctoral partnerships.
+Please indicate in your application if you want to be considered, and explain your eligibility.
+For the full list of scholarships available, please see our postgraduate funding page.

 A postgraduate degree in German shows you have advanced knowledge of the culture of Europe’s economically most significant country.
 It opens employment possibilities in areas such as media, publishing and European administration.
 Previous graduates have gone on to work in these areas as well as using the qualification as a basis for entering higher-level positions in the public sector.
 A PhD is also a prerequisite for an academic career.